Stocks rise broadly on gains from retailers including Macy's

 Investors have been uneasy over the impact of interest rate hikes in the United States and other Western economies that are meant to cool surging inflation.
 The key concern is whether the Fed can temper inflation with aggressive interest rate hikes without crimping economic growth to the point that the U.S. falls into a recession.

+Technology stocks also did much of the heavy lifting.
+TurboTax maker Intuit jumped 4.8%.
+Companies in the sector, with their lofty stock values, tend to push the market harder up or down.

+Airline stocks rallied on encouraging summer travel forecasts.
+Southwest Airlines rose 6.8% and JetBlue rose 5.2%.

-U.S. crude oil prices rose 2.6% and are up roughly 50% for the year.
+U.S. crude oil prices rose 3.9% and are up more than 50% for the year.

-Consumers have been resilient about spending, but the pressure from inflation remains persistent and could be prompting a pullback or shift in spending from big discretionary items to necessities.